The most essential companion to any watch is its strap. Watch strap will change the style of a watch to different levels.

 The beautiful Seiko SARB033 with its stock oyster bracelet

-But then, as the links are less in number so are the swivel points.
+But then again, as the links are less in number so are the swivel points.
 As a result, the Oyster bracelet feels a little bit stiffer as it won’t really take the shape of our wrist.
 In addition, adjusting the bracelet for a perfect fit for your wrist is quite hard as each link is long.
 Thus, do ensure the clasp of your oyster bracelet has micro adjustment feature for the best fit.

 It’s totally a great bracelet for casual use and more sporty than the other bracelets in this list.
 It’s also a great strap for diver’s watch clasp too.